-Welcome back to part 3 of our ‘How To Run An Agency’ series, where Circus’s Managing Director, Rick Tobin, talks about the highs, lows, successes, failures, and challenges that come with running an agency.
+Welcome back to the 4th and final instalment of our ‘How To Run An Agency’ series, where Circus’s Founder and Managing Director, Rick Tobin, takes us behind-the-scenes in the life of an agency leader, and explains what he’s learnt from running an agency for almost 14 years.

 This week, Rick rounds of the series by talking about the success of the agency so far, and what makes Circus unique.

 “The biggest USP that our agency offers is that we are specialists – we are good at what we do, and we don’t try to be anything we’re not.
 As I’ve mentioned previously, Circus was born out of a love for PPC and to share that with others, so it only makes sense to continue doing what we love and are great at – rather than doing multiple things that we don’t love as much, and we aren’t as good at.”

 “Acceptance has been a difficult but necessary lesson to learn.
 We’re a small agency, which we means when we see losses we do notice it, but with every loss comes a gain.
 Change is inevitable, and more often than not – and it’s a cliché for a reason – when one door closes, another one opens.
 We’re confident that overall, these changes will help us to grow and continue to work towards being the best PPC agency out there.”

 Whilst there may be losses, gains, and changes in an agency, Rick also spoke about the one thing that has never changed since the agency first came to be: the growth mindset.